commercetools-demo/ct-react-test/README.md

 Because this application has some additional functionality beyond a 'traditional' web app, you'll need additional scopes when creating the developer key.

-First, start with the "Mobile & Single Page Application" template, and then add (under View):
+First, start with the "Mobile & Single Page Application" template, and then add

+under View:
 * Products (all)
 * Project Settings
 * Stores